trufflesuite/trufflesuite.com/src/blog/truffle-vs-hardhat-breaking-down-the-difference-between-ethereums-top-development-environments/index.md

 There is a rich ecosystem of Hardhat plugins that caters to various needs.
 You can learn more about them on their [website](https://hardhat.org/hardhat-runner/plugins).

-[Truffle boxes](https://trufflesuite.com/boxes/) are a bit different in the sense that they do not only provide reusable configuration files for quickly starting a new dapp project, but they also provide all the necessary boilerplate code needed to code, compile and deploy contracts, all while being as less opinionated as possible.
+Truffle also offers [plugin support](https://github.com/rkalis/truffle-plugin-verify) although this is still in its early stages.
+[Truffle boxes](https://trufflesuite.com/boxes/) on the other hand are a bit different in the sense that they do not only provide reusable configuration files for quickly starting a new dapp project, but they also provide all the necessary boilerplate code needed to code, compile and deploy contracts, all while being as less opinionated as possible.

 The Truffle website has several boxes you can use depending on the type of dapp project you intend to build.
 There are boxes tailored for developers looking to build on layer 2 networks such as [Optimism](https://trufflesuite.com/boxes/optimism/) and [Arbitrum](https://trufflesuite.com/boxes/arbitrum/).